swlaschin/fsharpforfunandprofit.com/_posts/2012-04-20-correctness-exhaustive-pattern-matching.md

 We briefly noted earlier that when pattern matching there is a requirement to match all possible cases.
 This turns out be a very powerful technique to ensure correctness.

-Let’s compare some C# to F# again.
-Here’s some C# code that uses a switch statement to handle different types of state.
+Let's compare some C# to F# again.
+Here's some C# code that uses a switch statement to handle different types of state.

 {% highlight csharp %}
 enum State { New, Draft, Published, Inactive, Discontinued }